BroadbandForum/usp/specification/mtp/mqtt/index.md

 **R-MQTT.24** - USP Endpoints using MQTT 3.1.1 MUST include their “reply to” Topic after a forward slash “/reply-to=” at the end of the `PUBLISH` Topic Name, with any “/” character in the Topic replaced by “%2F”.

-For example, if a Controller’s “reply to” Topic is “usp/controllers/oui:00256D:my-unique-bbf-id-42”, and it is sending to an Agent whose Topic is “usp/agents/cid:3AA3F8:my-unique-usp-id-42”, the `PUBLISH` Topic Name for a USP Controller using a MQTT 3.1.1 client will be “usp/agents/cid:3AA3F8:my-unique-usp-id-42/reply-to= usp%2Fcontrollers%2Foui:00256D:my-unique-bbf-id-42”.
+For example, if a Controller’s “reply to” Topic is “usp/controllers/oui:00256D:my-unique-bbf-id-42”, and it is sending to an Agent whose Topic is “usp/agents/cid:3AA3F8:my-unique-usp-id-42”, the `PUBLISH` Topic Name for a USP Controller using an MQTT 3.1.1 client will be “usp/agents/cid:3AA3F8:my-unique-usp-id-42/reply-to= usp%2Fcontrollers%2Foui:00256D:my-unique-bbf-id-42”.

 USP Endpoints that need to send a response to a received USP Record will need to determine the Topic Name to use in the responding `PUBLISH` packet.